We invite residents and non-profit civic groups to take part in our Adopt-A-Park program.

 Adopt-A-Park participants are asked to assist the parks department by reporting damaged or stolen equipment, litter, clogged culverts or storm sewers, damaged trees, etc., should it occur between safety inspections.
 Such reports should be directed to the Administrative Office at 847-985-2115 and follow the citizen complaint procedures for prioritizing purposes.
 The report will be forwarded to the parks department and acted upon respective of the nature and urgency of the situation.
 As part of the program, residents and civic groups may fill out their own inspection checklist (PDF) on their adopted park and submit it to the parks department.

 Activities occurring in the parks which warrant police action should be immediately reported to the police.
-During the summer season, the Park District employs a Park Patrol, which patrols the parks daily from 6PM to 1AM.
-A telephone hotline, 847/490-2505, has been established for the public should problem occur in the parks while the rangers are on duty.
-Staff operating this hotline will relay the situation to the Park Patrol until 11PM.
+During the summer season, we employ Park Rangers, who patrol the parks daily from 6 p.m.-1 a.m.
+A telephone hotline, 847-490-2505, has been established for the public should problems occur in the parks while the rangers are on duty.
+Staff operating this hotline will relay the situation to the Park Rangers until 11 p.m.
 After that time, calls should go to the police.